akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 groupedWithin
 ^^^^^^^^^^^^^
-Chunk up the stream into either groups of elements limited by a given number of elements to group, or elements received within a time window when there's a demand from downstream. in case downstream hasn't pulled yet, It'll continue to chunk up elements up to the limit or until downstream pulls.
+Chunk up this stream into groups of elements received within a time window, or limited by the number of the elements, whatever happens first.
+Empty groups will not be emitted if no elements are received from upstream.
+The last group before end-of-stream will contain the buffered elements since the previously emitted group.

 **emits** when the configured time elapses since the last group has been emitted, but not if no elements has been grouped (i.e: no empty groups), or when limit has been reached.